741 Colonel Ledyard Highway

 Mr. Kelley thanked Mr. Schroeder for coming forward with his concerns and documentation and

-said the Commission would discuss at the next meeting.
+said the Commission would discuss these ideas further at the next meeting.

 Mr. Kelley said he has been researching the National Register regarding Ledyard and Gales